Frequently Asked Questions

 We all need a human teacher informed by lived experience to weave the thread connecting one thing to the next.

-• You're not alone in this, and you're welcome here exactly as you are.
+You're not alone, and you're welcome here exactly as you are.

 The āsana we practice is designed to settle the body for meditation, not to perform or push it.
 Every posture can be modified to suit your own body, and the deeper practices of breath, meditation and philosophy have no physical requirements at all.